hamz1exact/PySQL/README.md

 # PySQL

-**PySQL** is a lightweight, in-memory SQL database engine implemented in Python.
-It supports basic SQL operations and provides a simple, interactive shell for querying and managing data.
-The project is designed for learning, experimentation, and practicing database internals, parsing, and query execution.
+**PySQL** is a comprehensive SQL database engine in Python with advanced features like CTEs, materialized views, subqueries, and constraint management.
+Built for learning database internals and query execution.
 ---

 ## Table of Contents